 Some tarot readers do not subscribe to this superstition.
 However, many believe that no one aside from yourself should handle your tarot deck.

 There are many reasons for these, but the two main reasons are to avoid someone else’s energies impregnating your cards and because someone may accidentally mishandle or injure the cards.

-Thus, if someone has submitted their will upon your tarot deck, you may want to clean it on up.
+Thus, if someone has imposed their will upon your tarot deck, you may want to clean it up.